Kidnapping suspect fakes heart attack to avoid arrest :: WRAL.com

 Meanwhile, the suspect banged on doors in a neighborhood nearby.

-He told a homeowner he was having a heart attack and asked for a ride the hospital.
+He told a homeowner Rodney Raimonde that he was having a heart attack and asked for a ride the hospital.

+"He said he was having chest pains, and a little bit lower in his arms, " he said.
+"I've been there before, so I was going to take him to urgent care."

+Raimonde said he had no idea the man was on the run.

 On the way to WakeMed, the driver became suspicious of the man when he ducked as they passed an officer's car.